How to Earn Interest on Crypto in 2023

 Connect your wallet to the lending app you want to use and look for your crypto (ETH) in the “supply” list.
 Let’s use Aave in this case.

 You’ll be supplying so others can borrow.
-It's a big lending pool, much like a money market.
+It’s a big lending pool, much like a money market.
 Deposit the amount you want to lend.
-Most platforms will give you a receipt token that represents your interest-bearing lending position.
+Most platforms will give you a receipt token representing your interest-bearing lending position.

 Step 5: Earn interest.